michaeloliver121/MART120-HW/FinalProject/ReadME.md

 - learned more about editing array elements like shifting, classes, and constructors (game changer)
 - learned more but struggled a bit with tooltips.
 I would have liked to cover this a bit more in class if possible.
 - Coolest part to me was drawing my own images and importing them into this.
 Something weirdly engaging/fulfilling about bringing everything together.

+This ended up being a lot more difficult than I thought it would be, but I ended up having to learn a lot on my own.
+I realized there were a lot of different things we definitely did not cover in this class, but made my life a lot easier like arrays and classes.
+As far as this project went, I am really happy with it even though it is a bit simple to look at.
+The behind the scenes took me ages and I think I have a better understanding of js because of it.
+I did want to include some sort of tooltips or wiki page link with the planets, but I realized that that was kind of difficult due to the drawing and the zoom functions that I had.
+I think it works as a diagram rather than necessarily informational like I originally intended.
+That being said, I did enjoy the art and I like the finished product.

+Github is apparently terrible with file formats and case sensitivity.
+For whatever reason I was having a terrible time uploading PNGs versus pngs... which doesn't make much sense to me, but it ended up working out?
+As far as it looks, it is working despite the audio not functioning properly on a Chrome browser.